Email Accessibility Compliance for Marketers

 Accessibility on the web and email is made possible with the assistance of adaptive technologies, and tools such as screen readers, screen magnifiers, eye tracking systems and advanced sip-n-puff devices.

-Our 2019 Email Design and Coding Best Practices discusses recommendations, but we didn’t get into the weeds of why we made those recommendations or the post would have been a novel.
-Those recommendations were made with accessibility in mind as people have varying abilities when it comes to sight, hearing, cognitive and neurological function when viewing emails.
+Our previous recommendations were made with accessibility in mind as people have varying abilities when it comes to sight, hearing, cognitive and neurological function when viewing emails.

-Here are email accessibility recommendations adapted from a recent Email Monks infographic with our additional insight:
+Here are email accessibility recommendations adapted from a Email Monks infographic with our additional insight:

 Break down your copy into sections, and give each of your sections a heading, so, at a glance, or by listening to a screen reader, your email recipients can quickly understand your email message.
 Then, break down your sections further into small, digestible paragraphs.